built-on-openfin/workspace-starter/how-to/add-an-application-to-workspace/README.md

 ## Getting Started

 1. Install dependencies.
-Note that these examples assume you are in the example directory.
+Note that these examples assume you are in the subdirectory for the example.

 ```bash
 $ npm install